 In a word, the Klaus K Hotel kept every single promise giving on the website and all the positive reviews lifting the expectations of an LGBTQ+ friendly city hotel to a new level.

 Our Sky Balcony Room at Klaus K Hotel Helsinki

 Dinner at Restaurant Toscanini & Breakfast Buffet

 Our culinary adventure started with dinner at the hotel restaurant Toscanini after our Tom of Finland experience.
 We decided to have a four-course dinner, a vegetarian one for Daan, and a meat version for Karl.
 We paired the delicious menus with typical Finnish beverages, an apple cider, and an alcoholic ginger beer.
 Our table was located right at the window with a view over the terrace and busy Bulevardi Street.
 Our recommendations: the Antipasti platter, the vegetarian Risotto with purple cauliflower, and one of the outstanding pasta, pizza, or meat main dishes.
 Although it took quite a while until we received all of our courses, it was worth the waiting in the end.
 The next morning, we enjoyed a rich breakfast with local ingredients at the breakfast area next to the reception.
-The coffee at the sky bar afterwards while watching the sunrise over the Helsinki Cathedrale was just the cherry on top of a successful stay in Helsinki.
+The coffee at the sky bar afterward while watching the sunrise over the Helsinki Cathedrale was just the cherry on top of a successful stay in Helsinki.